Furthering human knowledge and serving humanity

 1st in Australia and 18th in the world for Environmental Science and Engineering (ARWU 2018)

-In the world’s top 100 for Biological Sciences, Psychology and Geography (QS 2018)
+In the world’s top 100 for Biological Sciences and Environmental Sciences (QS 2019)

 View a selection of our current PhD projects within the research theme - Furthering human knowledge and serving humanity:

 Understanding sperm-egg interactions in broadcast spawning marine invertebrates

 The Shenton Park Field Station is a 67-hectare facility supporting research by plant and animal biologists.Read more about Shenton Park Field Station

 The UWA Exercise and Performance Centre (EPC) provides individual and group exercise services for people of all ages and backgrounds to improve health, function and physical performance.Read more about UWA Exercise and Performance Centre

 UWA’s Centre for Sleep Science is committed to researching sleep and sleep disorders and offers a variety of educational opportunities.Read more about The UWA Centre for Sleep Science

 The Bayliss Building is a stunning five-storey facility that’s the largest and most technically complex building on our campus.
 Home to the School of Molecular Sciences, the building was named after Emeritus Professor Sir Noel Stanley Bayliss (1906-1996), an eminent Australian chemist whose name was given to the mineral ‘baylissite’.Read more about Bayliss Building